Ondine Achampong

 Ondine Kathryn Achampong (born 10 February 2004) is a British artistic gymnast and national team member.
-She won silver with the British team at the 2022 World Championships and gold at the 2023 European Championships.
-She won gold with the English team at the 2022 Commonwealth Games, where she also won silver medals in the all-around and on floor exercise.
-Achampong is the 2022 European team and balance beam silver medalist and also the 2021 and 2024 British all-around champion.
+She was part of the gold medal winning teams at the 2023 European Championships and 2022 Commonwealth Games and the silver medal winning teams at the 2022 World Championships and the 2022 European Championships.
+Individually she is the 2022 Commonwealth Games all-around and floor exercise silver medalist and the 2022 European silver medalist on the balance beam.
+She currently competes for the Stanford Cardinal in NCAA gymnastics, having previously competed for the California Golden Bears.

-As a junior, Achampong is the 2019 European Youth Olympic Festival champion on the balance beam and silver medallist in the all-around.
-She also won a bronze medal with the British team at the 2018 Junior European Championships.

-In 2024 she moved to Berkeley, California to join the California Golden Bears gymnastics team.

 Early life

 Achampong was born in 2004.
 She attended The Hemel Hempstead School.
 She has a Horsfield's tortoise named Mishelle.

 Junior gymnastics career

 Espoir: 2016–17

-In March 2016 Achampong competed at the British Team Championships where she placed eleventh in the all-around but recorded the third highest balance beam score and helped her team finish fifth.
+In March 2016, Achampong competed at the British Team Championships where she placed eleventh in the all-around but recorded the third highest balance beam score and helped her team finish fifth.

-In April 2017 she competed at the English Championships where she only competed on uneven bars, balance beam, and floor exercise and recorded the second highest scores on uneven bars and balance beam.
+In April 2017, she competed at the English Championships where she only competed on uneven bars, balance beam, and floor exercise and recorded the second highest scores on uneven bars and balance beam.
 In December she competed at the British Espoir Championships where she placed first in the all-around, on balance beam, and on floor exercise, and placed second on uneven bars.